zng-ui/zng/TODO/_current.md

+* `ContextualizedVar` can get very large.
+    - `FONT_PALETTE_VAR` for example, is mapped from `COLOR_SCHEME_VAR` but otherwise not set.
+       In inspector screen with many text widgets it can grow to thousands of "actual" values, all for the same mapped var.
+    - The `DIRECTION_VAR` is mapped from `LANG_VAR` same issue.
+    - Figure-out a way to have the `ContextualizedVar` only invalidate if the source variables actually change context.

 * Test `scroll_to` with nested scrolls.
 * Sending multiple `scroll_to` commands causes weird behavior?
     - Holding `CTRL+LEFT/RIGHT` in a `TextInput!` with many lines will sometimes cause it to scroll multiple lines at once.